robinroestenburg/tamingthemindmonkey-sinatra/posts/2012-03-06-refactoring-retrieving-arel-attributes-values.markdown

 published_at: "2012-03-06"
 ---
-I showed this refactoring in the original post from yesterday, but I wanted to explain the process of how I got to the end result in a separate post.
+I showed this refactoring in the original post from yesterday, but I wanted to explain the process of how I got to the result in a separate post.
 Let's look at the original code again:

 ~~~ ruby,showlinenos
 def arel_attributes_values(include_primary_key = true, include_readonly_attributes = true, attribute_names = @attributes.keys)